acoppes/acoppes/site/_drafts/tdd-games.markdown

 Also, I need a test where the character jumps by pressing the jump button and press the jump button again but after it started falling and see it doesn't jump the second time.

-> _Wait a minute, are you using TDD to make a character jump?_

-Well, fair question... the answer is NO, I didn't use TDD to make the character jump but I could have, this section was more like a "hello world" example.
-Will show more real examples in the next section.
+This is more like a 'Hello World' example, I don't have a double jump in this prototype but wanted to show the general idea.
 I did however TDD for a special case related with jumping.
 I wanted a minimum jump, when the player taps the jump button the character should at least jump a height of 1 tile, in order to allow moving fast through the level when finding small walls.
 For that case I created a test, it failed, and then I created logic to have a minimum jump and fine tuned values to make this happen.

 <div class="post-image">
 <video width="100%" controls>